mateenagy/vue-formify/docs/docs/introduction/index.md

 ## What is VueFormify?

 <strong>VueFormify</strong> is a form-building library for Vue that simplifies creating both simple and complex forms.
-It offers type safety and a minimal bundle size (~4kb gzipped), making it both secure and efficient.
+It offers type safety, schama validations and a minimal bundle size (~4kb gzipped), making it both secure and efficient.

 ## Core Features